waltz-controls/rfc/1/readme.md

 `user` MAY NOT be set, otherwise - username.

-`action` MAY NOT be specified, then defaults to `heartbeat`.
-If specified contains arbitrary value that best expresses the nature of the message.
-Implementation MAY provide a list of supported actions e.g. [Tango-Connector](https://github.com/waltz-controls/magix-tango-connector) supports `read`, `write`, `exec`, `pipe`, `subscribe`.
-If NOT specified implementation SHOULD set `action` to `heartbeat`

 `payload` any specific upstream endpoint data MUST be serialized into JSON object(s) and stored in the `payload` field.
 Payload content SHOULD be specified in a dedicated RFCs, see #6, #7, #8, #9